With smartphone penetration of over 83%, the Australian market is a strong indicator of global mobile trends.

 The most used smartphones in Australia

 The iPhone 6 lost its title as the most used smartphone in Australia near the end of 2017, halving its share of web traffic in our data.
-The new leader, the iPhone 7, increased from 8.4% in 2017 to 10.64% in Q1 2018.
+The new leader, the iPhone 7, increased from 8.4% in 2017 to 9.1% in Q2 2018.

-The Samsung Galaxy S7 remains the most popular Android device in Australia, despite losing around 0.7% of its share.
-The S8 with 5.13% is close behind, increasing on its 2017 share of 1.6%.
+The Samsung Galaxy S7 remains the most popular Android device in Australia, increasing its share by 0.67% in Q2.
+The S8, with 6.32%, is close behind, building well on its 2017 share of 1.6%.

 |Country||Position||Phone model||Traffic Share|